jjayjack/TypeScript-NodeJS-Express-Overview/README.md

 ## Setting up Routes to API

 To begin routes to the API will be established using Express through Middleware and Types.

+### Postman

+Used to run mock API calls to check routes

+1. Using established route of `localhost:3000/todos/` server route and create method can be tested.